 Swipe here for next slide

 Utilize cabinets top to bottom by placing plastic-coated wire shelves in between shelves to double storage capacity.

 Nest them to conserve space.
 Place paper plates or sheets of paper towels in between layers to prevent scratching (use nonabsorbent coated paper plates between cast-iron pans, which tend to retain traces of oil).

 8 of 10

-Group by pattern, collection, or function -- for example, all transferware in one group and Fiesta ware in another, or everyday glasses on one shelf with special-occasion stemware on another.
+Group by pattern, collection, or function—for example, everyday glasses on one shelf with special-occasion stemware on another.
 Stack no more than four to six plates together (anything that has been repaired should always be kept on the top, or not stacked at all) and store glasses upright to protect rims.